 Pennsylvania residents can take advantage of some great money-saving incentives to help with the cost of going solar in 2023

 The big incentive to know about is the federal solar investment tax credit (ITC).
-The ITC allows you to take a 26 percent tax credit on the cost of your solar system.
+The ITC allows you to take a 30 percent tax credit on the cost of your solar system.
 A tax credit translates to a dollar-for-dollar reduction in your total income tax liability.
 In other words, if your solar system costs $15,000, you could claim a credit on your taxes worth $4,500!
-This is an excellent opportunity to take advantage of, but the ITC is being phased out, so 2021 is the year to do it.
-The amount of the tax credit will decline until it is completely phased out for homeowners, after 2023.
+This is an excellent opportunity to take advantage of, but the ITC is being phased out, so 2023 is the year to do it.

 Additionally, you can actually earn money on your system by taking part in the solar renewable energy credit (SREC) plan.
 For each megawatt-hour of energy your solar system produces, you earn an SREC.
 You can then choose to sell SRECS to your local electric company.